 Another rare but possible reason for a strike is the bullet not stabilizing.
 We recommend against using subsonic 5.56 and .308, as stabilization (along with semi-auto firearm functionality) are a common issue.
 As long as you’re using quality ammunition with a good barrel you shouldn’t encounter any issues.

 The most common reason for a strike on a pistol can is due to “walk off” .
 Suppressor walk off occurs when the suppressor loosens itself from the threaded barrel while firing.
 We recommend making sure the suppressor is tight in between magazines to prevent this.
 Wrapping the threads of your barrel with teflon tape/plumbers tape drastically reduces walk off and is a cheap and easy solution.
 We have found that left hand threaded barrels have less walk off than traditional right hand threads.
-Some people will put o-rings on their barrels to stop walk off ,but we DO NOT recommend using o-rings on barrels as they throw off alignment and can cause strikes.
+Some people will put o-rings on their barrels to stop walk off, but we DO NOT recommend using o-rings on barrels as they throw off alignment and can cause strikes.
+Our article How to Prevent Suppressor Walk Off goes over these solutions and features a video showing them in use.

 If you’re using a booster system (piston with the spring) make sure to keep your piston clean and lubricated.
 We recommend using standard white lithium grease on the outside diameter of the piston.
 This will also allow your handgun to cycle smoother and prevent malfunctions.